Charting the main sequence of star-forming galaxies out to redshifts z<5.7

-As can be seen in Figure\,\ref{fig:sfr}, the SFR-$M_\ast$ relation shows a clear turnover at high stellar masses, represented in Equation\,\ref{eq:sfr2} by the parameter $M_0$.
+As can be seen in Fig. \ref{fig:sfr}, the SFR-$M_\ast$ relation shows a clear turnover at high stellar masses, represented in Eq. \ref{eq:sfr2} by the parameter $M_0$.
 However, since the whole sample consists of both the star-forming and quiescent galaxies, the apparent turnover may simply be a consequence of the increasing population of quiescent galaxies at low redshifts.
-We, therefore, repeat the procedure for the star-forming galaxies only.
-The corresponding best SFR-$M_\ast$ fits are shown in the right panel of Figure\,\ref{fig:sfr}, with the best-fit parameters listed in Table\,\ref{tab:pars}.
+We therefore repeated the procedure for the SFGs only.
+The corresponding best SFR-$M_\ast$ fits are shown in the right panel of Fig. \ref{fig:sfr}, with the best-fit parameters listed in Table\,\ref{tab:pars}.
 As can be seen, the turnover is still visible at low redshifts, albeit slightly less pronounced.